chriswbartley/PMRF/README.md

 2. Solve PMRandomForestClassifier on all training data and with NO constraints.

+3. You can assess monotonicity of the unconstrained model for particular features using calc_mcc_interp in the PM repository (just wrap the pmrf model in model_pmrf_c()).

-3. Decide which features are suggested monotone in the response, based on domain knowledge.
+4. Decide which features are suggested monotone in the response, based on domain knowledge.

-4. Build a constraint set using 'gen_constrset_adaptive' in the PM repository (\chriswbartley\PM).
+5. Build a constraint set using 'gen_constrset_adaptive' in the PM repository (\chriswbartley\PM).
 Pass in the trained PMRF model wrapped in the model_pmrf_c() object (just a wrapper so that the predict() function is clearly mapped).

-5. Solve the CONSTRAINED RF using pmrf.fitConstrained() and passing in the generated constraints.
+6. Solve the CONSTRAINED RF using pmrf.fitConstrained() and passing in the generated constraints.

-6. Once trained, use predictConstrained() to predict using the monotone model.
+7. Once trained, use predictConstrained() to predict using the monotone model.

+8. You can assess resulting monotonicity of the model for particular features using calc_mcc_interp in the PM repository (just wrap the pmrf model in model_pmrf_c()).

 DEPENDENCIES: